dasooni/LiU-thesis-template-modified/README.md

-# LaTeX class for LiU Thesis
+# LaTeX class for LiTH Master Thesis

-This is `liuthesis`, a modern class for writing a thesis for PhD, Licenciate, Master, or Bachelor (plus some more) at Linköping University (LiU) in Sweden.
+This is a modified `liuthesis`, for writing master thesis for LiTH.

-## Contributors
+## Credits

 This list is not sorted in any particular order.
 Initial work was done by Ola Leifler, but several people have since made contributions to